 What to Expect

-- You may plead GUILTY indicating that you admit you committed the offense and do not wish to have a trial.
-Judgement will be rendered at this time.
+- You may plead guilty indicating that you admit you committed the offense and do not wish to have a trial.
+Judgment will be rendered at this time.

-- You may plead NO CONTEST indicating you do not admit to committing the charge but you do not wish to contest the charge and have a trial.
-Judgement will be rendered at this time.
+- You may plead no consent indicating you do not admit to committing the charge but you do not wish to contest the charge and have a trial.
+Judgment will be rendered at this time.

 - No cut-off shorts

 - No short shorts/skirts showing excessive amounts of skin

 - No spaghetti strap shirts or tank tops

 - No clothing which displays vulgar or offensive language and/or pictures

 - No hats, sunglasses, or bandanas are to be worn in the courtroom